-Landmark 2019 Hop Kiln Estate Reserve Pinot Noir, Russian River Valley (\$85) Darker but no less pretty than the others, the most recent vintage offers scents of black cherry, black plum, and black raspberry sprinkled with earth and vanilla cola; a bit more red fruit-cranberry, raspberry-chimes in on the plush palate, where juicy acidity meets earthy tannins with just a kiss of oak as well as a little pepper and
+Landmark 2019 Hop Kiln Estate Reserve Pinot Noir, Russian River Valley (\$85) Darker but no less pretty than the others, the most recent vintage offers scents of black cherry, black plum, and black raspberry sprinkled with earth and vanilla cola; a bit more red fruit-cranberry, raspberry-chimes in on the plush palate, where juicy acidity meets earthy tannins with just a kiss of oak as well as a little pepper and ginger on the finish.
 Anthony Dias BLUE REVIEWS

-In each issue, senior editor Anthony Dias Blue selects a wide range of the best wines and spirits from among the more than 500 he samples over the course of a month.
-The reviews are subjective editorial evaluations, made without regard to advertising, and products are scored on a 100-point scale: 88-89: VERY GOOD 90-94: OUTSTANDING 95-100: CLASSIC Once products are selected for publication, producers and importers will be offered the option of having their review accompanied by an image (bottle photo or label art) for a nominal fee.
+88-89: VERY GOOD90-94: OUTSTANDING95-100: CLASSIC Once products are selected for publication, producers and importers will be offered the option of having their review accompanied by an image (bottle photo or label art) for a nominal fee.
 There is no obligation to add an image, nor does the decision affect the review or score in any way.
 The "twisty" icon indicates wines sealed with a screwcap closure.